ypid/seafile-wiki/Upgrading-Seafile-Server.md

 **Note:** Do not forget to update your Nginx/Apache config file if you deploy seafile with them.

+This page is for users who use the pre-compiled seafile server package.
+If you [build seafile server from source](Build and Deploy Seafile Server from source), please read the **Upgrading Seafile Server** section on that page, instead of this one.

 ## Continuous Upgrade (like from 1.2 to 1.3)

 Continuous upgrade means to upgrade from one version of Seafile server to the next version.